 Making the law a non-intimidating process that works for my clients brings me both personal and professional meaning.
 It’s about how I take care of my clients.
 I do everything I can to help them have a full and speedy recovery.
 I make sure their medical bills and wage loss are paid.
 I do everything I can to ensure my clients are treated by the providers of their choice.
-I focus on creating a relationship with my clients where they can trust me and know their wellbeing is important to me.
+I focus on creating a relationship with my clients where they can trust me and know their wellbeing is of utmost importance.

 I provide the same personal service I would want if I hired an attorney.
 I return my clients’ calls promptly.
 I take the time to make sure I really answered their questions.
 When my clients leave my office, or we’re finished with a phone call, I make sure I’ve given meaningful answers and information.